Close

 Tel.

-I have been based in Harare, Zimbabwe for 20 years, where I established and direct The Health Research Unit Zimbabwe (THRU ZIM:https://www.thruzim.org/), embedded within the Biomedical Research and Training Institute (BRTI).
-I am a Wellcome Trust Senior Fellow in Clinical Science and a visiting professor at Aga Khan University, Karachi, Pakistan.
+I have been based in Harare, Zimbabwe for 20 years, where I established and direct an interdisciplinary research programme (The Health Research Unit Zimbabwe (THRU ZIM:https://www.thruzim.org/)), embedded within the Biomedical Research and Training Institute (BRTI)- my host institution.

 Affiliations